tfrere/python-to-led-strip/README.md

 The code can be found [here](./arduino/serial-case/serial-case.ino).

 To upload it, you will need the NeoPixelBus ligrary.

-[Download Here](https://github.com/Makuna/NeoPixelBus) or using library manager, search for "NeoPixelBus".
+You can [download it here](https://github.com/Makuna/NeoPixelBus) or using library manager, search for "NeoPixelBus".

 ## 3. Python part